News release result – 1

 something.
 Most important for Hineraukatauri, music became a means to communicate.

-Upon their return to New Zealand, the family determined to establish a music therapy centre here.
+Upon its return to New Zealand, the family determined to establish a music therapy Centre here.
 The dream was realised

 with the opening in early 2004 of the Raukatauri Music Therapy Centre (RMTC) in Sandringham, Auckland.
 In early 2005 the

 Currently there are two full time, qualified music therapists and an assortment of musical instruments.
 These include a

 piano, snare drums, splash cymbals, crash cymbals, wind chimes, xylophones, tambourines, loads of drumsticks and mallets